lechefran/python_slam/README.md

 ## Current Issues
 There are currently some issues with the building of additional software to aid in the creation of the 3D map display.
 There will probably be a need to search for similar performing alternatives to get this program to work.
+3D display makes absolutely no sense whatsoever.

 ## Current Updates
+2/4/20
+Refactoring and adding new things to the code.
+New classes and functions.
+Added a basic optimizer for the 3D display.
+General code cleanup to come in the near future.

 1/23/20
 Finally got a working version of the 3D map display to work.
 Still a bit funny acting but works properly and even works as a thread.